microsoft/CameraTraps/data_management/megadb/README.md

 ### Bounding boxes labels for images
 - Bounding boxes are stored in the `bbox` field in an image object.
-The coordinates in the `bbox` sub-field is `[x_min, y_min, width_box, height_box]`, the top-left corner of the box and its width and height, all relative to the width and height of the image.
+The coordinates in the `bbox` sub-field is `[x_min, y_min, width_box, height_box]`, the upper-left corner of the box and its width and height, all relative to the width and height of the image.
 - If an image was sent for annotation but was determined to be empty, the image entry will still have a `bbox` field that points to an empty list.
 We save this information as a more reliable "empty" label.

+### When labels are unavailable
+- The database we have is intended for *labeled* images, but in some datasets it makes sense to keep subsets of images that do not have labels.
+For those, their `class` property will be a list with one item "__label_unavailable".
+This is different from "unidentified", which may be an animal that does not have the finer category label.
+- Since we have this special keyword for unavailable labels, each sequence OR all images in a sequence should have the `class` property.

 ## Future